Teaching Jobs at Appalachian State University with Visa Sponsorship

 Which visa types does Appalachian State University commonly use for Teaching positions?

 Appalachian State University sponsors H-1B visas for full-time Teaching roles requiring a specialty occupation degree.
 The university also supports EB-2 and EB-3 Green Card pathways through PERM labor certification for longer-term faculty hires.
-F-1 OPT and CPT are available for eligible students in Teaching-adjacent roles, and TN status may apply to qualifying Canadian or Mexican nationals in eligible academic classifications.
+F-1 OPT and CPT are available for eligible students in Teaching-adjacent roles, and TN visa status may apply to qualifying Canadian or Mexican nationals in eligible academic classifications.

 What qualifications are expected for Teaching roles at Appalachian State University?